Atrufulgium/atrufulgium.github.io/_posts/9999-01-01-sketchy-outline.md

 Geometry shaders
 ================
 (Un?)fortunately, now we get to the interesting and more difficult part.
-Vertex and fragment shaders are not sufficient for overlaying triangles as discussed above.
+The pass above can be run, and then you have the shrunken part complete.
+However, to do the line drawing, we don't just need vertex and fragment shaders.
+They are not sufficient for creating triangles as discussed above.
 For this, we require a new kind of shader: the *geometry shader*.

 The geometry shader is a shader that lives between the vertex and fragment shader steps, and as its name suggests, it's used to modify geometry.
 You can use them to add or remove whatever you want!

-However, in general, geometry shaders are kind of bad[^7], and if you really need more triangles, you'd best use tessellation shaders.
+However, in general, geometry shaders are kind of bad[^7], and if you really need more triangles, you'd best use "tessellation" shaders.
 However, the triangles I'm adding simply don't mesh well with tessellation, so I don't really have a choice[^8].

 In pseudocode, you can think of geometry shaders as follows: